 The value of shaping is also seen in modifying human behavior.

 When a young child is learning to form letters and numbers, they don't do it perfectly.
 At first, the teacher acknowledges roughly formed characters.
-After a while, the teacher only praises smoother looking characters.
+After a while, the teacher only praises smoother-looking characters.
 Eventually, the child consistently forms proper letters and numbers.

 Shaping is also at work when we practice something alone.
 If you're learning to play a song on the piano, you don't get a good feeling if the sequence of notes doesn't sound like the song at all.
 Trying again, a few notes in a row are played correctly and at the right speed.
-You reward yourself with an acknowledgement that you're getting closer.
+You reward yourself with an acknowledgment that you're getting closer.
 This process continues as longer sections of the song are reproduced properly and rewarded with a sense of accomplishment.
 Eventually, you're only satisfied by playing the entire song correctly.